cyber-physical-systems-group/pydentification/pydentification/models/transformer/README.md

 )
 ```

+### Causality

+Transformer is not causal by default, which means that it can use information from the future.
+This is not a problem for
+many benchmarks, but sometimes it is required to run casual model.
+This can be achieved using causal mode in
+`DynamicalSelfAttention` module (adding `is_causal=True`) makes the module causal, by applying mask to the attention
+scores, analogous to the one used in decoder transformers.

+For `DelayLineFeedforward` module, the causality is achieved by using inverse mask, setting all connections from future
+time steps to past to zero (by multiplication after processing with parameter weight).
+This makes the module causal.

 ### Training

 The model can be trained with lightning framework in the straight forward way.
 Using `model` (created as in the example